 Lastly, you can also practice by talking to your significant other about something you’d generally avoid discussing (like curtains and upholstery for me.)
 Not only will you get good practice listening, but you’re relationship will probably improve.

 It’s very helpful to do this with someone else.
 Just like proofreading your own writing, you’re bound to miss things.
 Having someone else there who is focused on taking notes and monitoring your performance can provide you with the one thing that’s necessary to improve…feedback.

 Set Goals and Debrief

 I suggest setting goals for yourself prior to each interview.
-What do you hope to learn?
+What do you hope to learn from market validation?
 What hypotheses are you trying to verify?
 If you don’t have a goal, you won’t achieve it.

 Also take five minutes at the end of each interview, review your notes, and think about what you should have asked.
 Did you reach your goal?
 What would have improved the outcome?
 What lessons learned can you take to your next interview?

 I find that if I start talking about the solution then I invariably shift to sales pitch mode.
 Although I think many people can avoid this, I cannot.

 So I don’t like to talk about my potential solution at all during the first interviews when I’m trying to verify the problem.
 I won’t even bring a napkin sketch if I can avoid it.

 That said, if you’ve exhausted all possible pain point questions, then you might as well move on to solution questions.